unlistedphenomena/nexuswizz/src/content/contributing/adding-desci-projects/index.md

 ---
 title: Adding DeSci projects
-description: The policy we use when adding a links to projects on the DeSci page on xircanet
+description: The policy we use when adding a links to projects on the DeSci page on nexus.org
 lang: en
 ---